apehex/beta-moodule/README.md

 > Reach higher with the help of a dedicated climbing coach.

-A climbing tracker app taht helps you spot strength & weaknesses in your climbing style.
+A climbing tracker app that helps you spot strength & weaknesses in your climbing style.
 Interact with the chatbot coach to set relevant and motivating goals.
-IRenew your climbing to find new depth and emotions, even after years of experience!
+Renew your climbing to find new depth and emotions, even after years of experience!

 * Free software: MIT
 * Documentation: https://beta-moodule.readthedocs.io.